Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Results

 The TS crossings by the two Voyager spacecraft are reproduced with good quantitative accuracy, at the level of less than 3\% in heliocentric distance.
 For V1, the observed crossing at 2004.959 (94.0 au) occurs later and at a larger heliocentric distance than predicted by all simulations, which yield crossings at 2004.29 (91.6 au; \texttt{B-r2}) and 2004.51 (92.38 au; \texttt{A-r2}).
 This corresponds to an inward bias of about 1.6–2.4 au.

 In contrast, for V2 the observed crossing at 2007.668 (83.7 au) lies within the simulated range spanning 2006.86–2007.93, with corresponding TS distances of 81.1 au (\texttt{B-r2}) and 84.48 au (\texttt{A-r2}), respectively.
 In addition, simulation A exhibits a realization-1 crossing at 2007.41 (82.85 au; \texttt{A-r1}), differing by about 1.6 au from the realization-2 result.
-Similarly, the V2 crossing from B-r2 and B1 differ by 0.6 years and by 0.1 year from A to A1.
+Differences are also found between models employing the same boundary conditions: the V2 crossing from \texttt{B-r2} and \texttt{B1} differ by 0.6 years and by 0.1 year from \texttt{A} to \texttt{A1}.
 This spread reflects the sensitivity of the TS location to intrinsic variability of the IHS dynamics.
 Overall, simulation \texttt{A} provided the best agreement with the Voyager observations.

-In contrast, for V2 the observed crossing at 2007.668 (83.7~au) lies within the simulation results spanning 2006.86–2007.93, with corresponding TS distances of 81.1~au (\texttt{B-r2}) and 84.48~au (\texttt{A-r2}).
-In addition, simulation~\texttt{A} exhibits a realization-to-realization difference, with a realization-1 crossing at 2007.41 (82.85~au; \texttt{A-r1}), differing by about 1.6~au from the realization-2 result.
-Differences are also found between models employing the same boundary conditions: the V2 crossing times differ by about 0.6~years between \texttt{B} and \texttt{B1}, and by about 0.1~years between \texttt{A} and \texttt{A1}.

 For NH, the gray parts of the curves in Fig.~\ref{fig:TS_NH} show the model results obtained when the BCs after 2024.65 are continued using the declining phase of SC-21 as described in Appendix \ref{sec:appA1}.
 Under this assumption, NH crosses the TS for the first time in 2032.27 in simulation \texttt{A-r1}, at a heliocentric distance of 81.46 au.
 Three crossings are predicted, with the last occurring in 2032.77 at 82.88 au.
 In simulation \texttt{B}, the first crossing occurs earlier, at 2031.0 (77.8 au), with the last crossing at 2031.62 (79.6 au).
 These predictions should be regarded as an upper limit, since SC-21 was stronger than the current solar cycle.
 Notably, the predicted TS distance for NH is close to that obtained from the nominal solar-cycle MHD/Kinetic models of \citet{fraternale2024b}, who find a TS location near 80 au (see their Fig.~1b).